X-Treme X-Men: Story

 In the next few issues (19 and X-Posé 1–2) (arcs 6 and 7), while the team is recuperating, they have dinner with their old teammates.
 However, it's made quite clear that Xavier's views have changed and a philosophical rift begins.
 The team deals with the public relations aspect of what they do.
 The team attempts to keep a mutant documentary on the air, despite efforts to kill it because it is not derogatory.
 The team succeeds, but another old teammate, Archangel, refuses to allow them to manipulate the media that way.

 Issues 20-23 (arc 8) deal with a very young mutant killer seeking asylum at Xavier's Institute.
 Emma Frost promptly kicks out members Sage and Bishop when they visit because she believes that mutants should police themselves.
 The team breaks into the mansion to bring the boy to the proper authorities.
 However, a possessed Emma intercepts them.
 She is possessed by Elias Bogan, an old acquaintance from the Hellfire Club that she and Sage have met before.
-After an argument with Professor X elsewhere, Ororo arrives to help her teammates.
-However, old emotions rise to the surface as Ororo fights Emma Frost.
+After an argument with Professor X elsewhere, Storm arrives to help her teammates.
+However, old emotions rise to the surface as Storm fights Emma Frost.
 Emma shakes the possession outside the mansion during the fight, but they continue to battle until Storm shows that she's willing to kill Emma and has the ability to do so.
 Elias Bogan proves to be the threat behind the murders.
 Storm and Emma pull it together long enough to facilitate the rest of the team's escape, who then stop Bogan, though certainly not for good.
 The philosophical rift between the two groups of X-Men reaches its peak here when the X-Treme X-Men promise not to return to the mansion again until the dream of peaceful coexistence is, once again, the goal the X-Men, instead of what the X-Treme X-Men believe to be isolationism and possible mutant supremacy.

 Kitty Pryde's Mekanix miniseries (arc 9) deals with her college life right after she leaves the X-Men and has to face Purity as well as the Sentinels.

-The return of Cannonball takes place in issue 24 and issues 25-30 (arcs 10 and 11) contain a story line dealing with Reverend William Stryker, a follow up to Claremont's 1982 X-Men: God Loves, Man Kills graphic novel.
+The return of Cannonball takes place in issue 24 and issues 25-30 (arcs 10 and 11) contain a story line dealing with William Stryker, a follow-up to Claremont's 1982 X-Men: God Loves, Man Kills graphic novel.